How Can I Hydrate Myself Quickly? How Electrolytes Can Help

 Who’s at Risk for Dehydration?

 While some people are at higher risk of developing dehydration, it’s a condition that can affect anyone who doesn’t get enough water and electrolytes.
 Remember that working outside or completing intense workouts in high temperatures, having an illness like the cold or flu or having a fever can increase the risk of dehydration.
-Even mild dehydration can cause symptoms, including headaches, fatigue, and muscle cramps.
+Even mild dehydration can cause headaches, fatigue, and muscle cramps.

 If you do physical activities outside, you’re at a higher risk of dehydration.
 Whether you’re a firefighter, in the military, working on a job site, or simply exercising outdoors, high temperatures and sweating can lead to dehydration.
 That’s why you should rehydrate quickly using an oral rehydration solution like DripDrop ORS.